 - 1. Select Export Points... command from the File menu. - 2.
 Browse the destination folder, choose the file type, and print in the file name.
 Click Save button. - 3.
-In the Export Points dialog box set the Point Cloud value for the Quality parameter if you need to export sparse point cloud.
-To export a dense point cloud choose an approprite quality among the rest of the values. - 4.
-Specify the coordinate system and indicate export parameters applicable to the selected file type. - 5.
+In the Export Points dialog box select desired Type of point cloud Sparse or Dense.
+To export a dense point cloud choose an appropriate quality value. - 4.
+Indicate export parameters applicable to the selected file type. - 5.
 Click OK button to start export. - 6.
 The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.

 In some cases it may be reasonable to edit sparse point cloud before exporting it.
-To read about point cloud edititing refer to the Editing sparse point cloud section of the manual.
+To read about point cloud editing refer to the Editing sparse point cloud section of the manual.